 2) Getting around Bucharest :

 - Taxis – As mentioned above, tourists are frequently scammed when taking taxis around Bucharest.
 If you can avoid doing so, use Uber instead.
-If you need to take a taxi, do so at your own risk, and use one of these locally recommended companies, Taxi Speed, Taxi Cobalcescu, Taxi Leone, Taxi Meridian, Taxi Cristaxi, or Taxi Pelicanul.
+If you need to take a taxi, do so at your own risk.
+Use one of these locally recommended companies, Taxi Speed, Taxi Cobalcescu, Taxi Leone, Taxi Meridian, Taxi Cristaxi, or Taxi Pelicanul.

-- Public Transit – There is a pretty extensive public transit system, with a system of an underground metro, buses, and trams.
+- Public Transit – There is an extensive public transit system, with underground metro, buses, and trams.
 Check out their public transit website for more information.

 - Driving– If you want to drive around Bucharest, consider renting a car.

 For more information about how to get around Bucharest, see Wikitravel.

 These are some of the best Bucharest accommodation options:

 1) Book a place to your stay while you’re in Bucharest:

 2) I stayed at this cute studio apartment near Bucharest’s Old Town.
 Despite being a studio, the apartment is spread over two floors.
 The best feature is the bathroom with a jacuzzi with mood lighting (which I thoroughly enjoyed).
 The hosts also couldn’t have been nicer, even recommending a nearby pub to eat at on my first night there.